dssg/air_pollution_estimation/README.md

 ## Infrastructure

-All pipelines were run on an AWS EC2 instance and a combination of an AWS S3 bucket and PostGreSQL database were used to store data.
+All pipelines were run on an AWS EC2 instance and a combination of an AWS S3 bucket and PostgreSQL database were used to store data.
 The details of the EC2 instance can be found below:
 ```
 AWS EC2 Instance Information
 + AMI: ami-07dc734dc14746eab, Ubuntu image